Nutrition Resources champions a healthier lifestyle by improving the quality and expanding access to fresh, wholesome food.

 Ready access to healthy foods is taken for granted in most neighborhoods.
 But that is not the case for the residents of South Los Angeles.
 This report examines how policymakers, the grocery industry and community members can change the South LA retail food environment.

 While cultural factors are most often cited in other studies as reasons for poor health in communities of color, this study shows the extent to which cultural factors are overshadowed by food choices in African American communities.

-Assessing Resource Environments to Target Prevention Interventions in Community Chronic Disease Control This paper from the Journal of Health Care for the Poor and Underserved examines resource environments within a CDC-funded project led by CHC conducted in partnership with USC and UCLA researchers.
+This paper, published in the Journal of Health Care for the Poor and Underserved, reports on the examination of resource environments within a CDC-funded project directed by CHC in partnership with USC and UCLA researchers.
 The project developed a methodology for assessing environments that integrates measures of location, quality and cost in evaluating a community's access to nutritious foods and physical activity options.

-African Americans' Access to Healthy Food Options in South Los Angeles Restaurants Restaurants Published in the American Journal of Public Health and conducted by UCLA and USC researchers in partnership with CHC, this report examines the availability of restaurants and food options in more and less affluent areas of Los Angeles to compare residents' access to healthy meals prepared and purchased away from home.
+This report, published in the American Journal of Public Health and conducted by UCLA and USC researchers in partnership with CHC, examined the availability of restaurants and food options within these restaurants in more and less affluent areas of Los Angeles to compared residents' access to healthy meals prepared and purchased away from home.
 The study concluded that support for the healthy lifestyle associated with lower risks for disease is difficult in poorer communities with a higher proportion of African American residents.

 This study, published in the Journal of General Internal Medicine, assessed the nutritional resource environment in targeted African American areas of LA County to contrast the findings with a predominantly white area.
 The results showed that the targeted area was significantly less likely to have important items for a healthier life.